 – to make their own choices, and take personal responsibility for them.

-. cheap, easily accessible tests, with almost instant, accurate results
+. cheap, easily accessible tests, with almost instant results

 . highly effective vaccines

-We are not going to be able to vaccinate the entire population in a very short space of time, even if the entire population wanted to receive a vaccine, Which it most certainly won’t.
+We are not going to be able to vaccinate the entire population in a short space of time, even if the entire population wanted to receive a vaccine, Which we know it won’t.

-It will very likely take most of 2021 to vaccinate the majority of the population.
+It will very likely take most of 2021 to vaccinate the vast majority of our population.

-iii) We cannot continue to periodically shut down large parts of the UK economy.
+iii) We cannot continue to periodically shut down large parts of the UK economy during this time.

 There will need to be a short “set up period” to prepare for Plan 2021.

-Once this has been completed, this is how “Plan 2021” would work:
+Once this has been completed, this is how I believe “Plan 2021” could work: